Did you know that January is one of the best times to start looking for jobs?

 4. Your needs aren’t being met

 Whether that’s salary, benefits or work/life balance.
-Now is the time to reassess and figure out what it is you want from your career.
-If your current employment can provide that then maybe look around and see if another company can.
-Companies are stepping up their game to ensure they retain employees and attract new ones because the recruitment market is so competitive.
+Now is the time to reassess and figure out what it is you want from your career and if your current employment can provide that then maybe look around and see if another company can.
+As I mentioned companies are stepping up their game to ensure they retain employees and attract new ones because the recruitment market is so competitive.
 They are constantly reevaluating how to make the workplace better for their employees.

 5. It feels like the right time

-And remember be gracious about leaving but also don’t harbour any guilt in going after what you want.
+Be gracious about leaving and don’t harbour any guilt in going after what you want.